michael-riess/cuda-da-smacof/README.md

 5. epsilong: decimal/float (lower error bound)
 6. k-max: integer (maximum number of iterations within SMACOF)
-7. iterations: integer (number of times da-smacof will be performed (to find averages and medians))
+7. iterations: integer (number of times da-smacof will be performed (to find averages and medians)) 8.
-8. track-median: "median" (if text "median" is used, median results will be recorded)
+    - track-median: if `median` is used, the time and stress of median results will be recorded.
+    - track-median-solution: if `median_solution` is used, the median mapping solution will be recorded.
+    - track-median-stresses: if `median_stresses` is used, all internal stress values for the median mapping solution will be recorded.

+**example**
+`./da-cuda-smacof ./test.data 512 512 2 .00001 1000 50 median_stresses`

-### DA-SMACOF
+### CUDA-DA-SMACOF
 1. matrix-file: string/text
 2. blocks: integer
 3. threads: integer (per block)